ESV signs a new government framework agreement with OpusCapita – This opens the door for 225 public authorities in Sweden to join PEPPOL

 The Swedish National Financial Management Authority (ESV) has signed a new government framework agreement with OpusCapita, the leading company in Scandinavia within automated financial services, for the management and distribution of invoices to the customers of government agencies.
 This agreement covers both e-invoices and paper invoices.
 The value of this framework agreement amounts to approx. SEK 30 million.

 OpusCapita won the contract against tough competition including some of the largest IT suppliers in the world and is the sole contracted service provider.
 An important factor for ESV was that the solution offered by OpusCapita gives the authorities a simple and natural connection to PEPPOL (Pan-European Public Procurement On-line).
+For Swedish authority, read more about how to suborder from this agreement here.

 PEPPOL is a network for e-commerce and e-procurement, which consists of a technical platform, agreements, plus guidelines and specifications.
 PEPPOL provides a simple way for buyers and sellers to connect.
 By joining this network, users are given access to all buyers and sellers who are connected to PEPPOL internationally.
 PEPPOL provides support for priority electronic processes for invoicing, orders and procurement and is designed to manage processes in Business-to-Business (B2B) and Business-to-Government (B2G) transactions.